 In addition to the preparation of teachers for the Akron Public School system and other school systems of the state, the College of Education aims to increase the opportunities for the continued education of teachers already in service.
 Late afternoon, evening, and Saturday courses are offered.
 Students are required to do student teaching for one semester before graduation.
-This is made possible through the co-operation of the Board of Education.
+This is made possible through the cooperation of the Board of Education.
 Members of the faculty consult with teachers and school administrators about their educational problems.

-In May 1945 operation of a program began in co-operation with the United States Veterans Administration.
+In May 1945 operation of a program began in cooperation with the United States Veterans Administration.
 Under this plan the University does the testing of those veterans who apply for vocational advisement under Public Laws 16 and 346.
 The Veterans Administration uses the test results for vocational counseling and placement.

 Although a clinic has not been formally organized in the fields of education and psychology, a wide and varied service is rendered to individuals and institutions, including welfare organizations and the public schools.
 This service includes not only testing of intelligence but measuring aptitudes and vocational interests, and diagnosing educational and personality difficulties.
-The establishment of this program has enabled us to enlarge our services in this area to the students of the University of Akron and the public.
+The establishment of this program has enabled us to enlarge our services in this area to the students and the public.

 Members of the faculty of the College of Education are glad to present talks to Parent Teacher association groups, teachers associations, school administration groups and others who are interested in the problems of the school.
 Services are rendered from time to time to the administration of school boards for survey of educational facilities.
-The resources of the University are available for the improvement of the schools of the metropolitan area.
-The University of Akron, through the College of Education, is responsible for the Trades and Industries work of the State Department of Education.
-This is a part of the Federal Smith-Hughes program for Vocational Education.
+The resources of the University are available for the improvement of the schools in this area.
 The Graduate Record Office, an agency for the consideration and administration of tests for students who wish to enter engineering colleges, medical schools or other graduate institutions, has designated the University of Akron to conduct the testing programs for this area at appointed times during the year.